irena-flextool/flextool/docs/index.md

 ## 1st step - a node with no units

 At first the test system shows the parameters needed to establish a working model.
-However, this model has only a `node` (*west*) with demand, but no units to provide the demand.
-It will therefore use the slack variables and accept the penalty associated with them.
+However, this model has only one `node` (*west*) with demand, but no units to provide the demand.
+It will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 All parameters here are part of the *init* `alternative` - they will be used whenever a `scenario` includes the *init* `alternative`.

 ![First_model](./first_model.png)